-Amesbury Baptist Church began when four couples (two civilian and two military) started meeting as a home group in Amesbury in January 1991 having had a vision of founding a church in the area.
+Amesbury Baptist Church began when four couples (two civilian and two military) started meeting as a home group in Amesbury in January having had a vision of founding a church in the area.

-On 3 March 1991, the first service was held in Redworth House Council offices in Amesbury.
+3rd March – the first service was held in Redworth House Council offices in Amesbury.

 Larger premises were soon needed due to the numbers of people coming along, so in 1991, services were then held in Stonehenge School.

 4 Days later, on the 4th July, the Centre was cordoned off as a precaution and while unable to use the building, the church met a various venues in the town including the Bowman Centre, Wyndham Hall and Amesbury Primary School.

 On the 7th October church was able to move into the Centre after it was given the “all-clear”.